ibm-cloud-docs/netezza/start/logging_in.md

 Access to your data is protected by strong authentication, vast {{site.data.keyword.netezza_short}} authorization options and access controls, encryption over the wire by using SSL and at rest, and IBM security and compliance practices for development and operations.

-## Connecting in by using private endpoints
+## Connecting by using private endpoints
 {: #private_endpoints}

 A private endpoint offers you a way to connect over the cloud platform internal network and is not accessible from public networks.